CALIFORNIA RALLY SERIES

 In a performance rally, each team consists of a driver and co-driver (navigator).
 The cars start at one or two-minute intervals and race at top speed against the clock over competition stages.
 Connecting the stages are “transits” on public roads where cars must obey the posted speed limits.
 The teams achieving the fastest combined times on the competition stages win.
 Drivers stay on existing roads, and never blaze their own trails.
 Stages can combine into some 100 miles in a two-day rally.

-Great news for those who want to participate are rallycross events, basically autocrosses on unpaved surfaces.
-Entry requirements and entry fees are minimal, making them an excellent place to get started in rallying.
+Great news for those who want to participate are RallyCross events, basically autocrosses on unpaved surfaces.
+Entry requirements and entry fees are minimal, making them a excellent place to get started in rallying.

-National Auto Sport Association (NASA), Rally America and the United States Auto Club (USAC) are the sanctioning and insuring bodies for the majority of performance rallies in the United States.
-The California Rally Series (CRS) has regional championships in various classes and includes events organized by these bodies.
+Rally America (RA) and the National Auto Sport Association (NASA) sanction and insure the majority of performance rallies in the United States.
+Other sanctioning bodies are the United States Automobile Club (USAC) and the Sports Car Club of America (SCCA) for selected events.
+The California Rally Series (CRS) has regional championships in various classes and includes events organized by all of these bodies.

-At the national level there are events located across the country, from snowy Michigan terrain to Southwest desert foothills, and on forest roads from Maine to Oregon.
-The Rally America Championship series encompasses national events.
-NASA sanctions the NASA National Rally Championship (NNRC) which is comprised of two Divisions, Atlantic and Pacific.
+At the national level there are events located across the country, from snowy Michigan terrain to Southwest desert foothills, and on forest roads from Maine to Washington State.
+The Rally America Championship series encompasses nine events.
+NASA and USAC sanction the United States Rally Championship (USRC) which is comprised of eight events.

-The California Rally Series, formed in 1975, has three types of regional-level championships based on events in or near California.
-The "CRS Rally Championship" consists of pure stage rally events, for fully prepared cars.
-The "CRS Rallysprint Championship" (held in years where there are enough rallysprints) consists of rallysprint events, also for fully prepared cars.
-The "CRS Rallycross Championships" include rallycross events only, for both rally prepared and street vehicles.
+The California Rally Series, formed in 1975, has three regional level championships based on events in or near California.
+The “CRS Rally Championship” consists of pure stage rally events, for fully prepared cars.
+The “CRS Rallysprint Championship” consists of rallysprint events, also for fully prepared cars.
+The “CRS Rallycross Championship” includes Rallycross events only, for both prepared and street vehicles.
+An event may count toward only one of the three championships.

 For stage rallies and most rallysprints, vehicles must be street-licensed, and meet certain minimum liability insurance limits.
 A wide variety of cars and trucks compete, although sports sedans tend to dominate.

-Rally America recognizes six classes.
-B-Spec Class cars are specific two-wheel drive (normally aspirated) models and conform very closely to stock specifications.
-Super Production cars are turbocharged and four-wheel drive, but allow certain modifications.
-In contrast, the four "open" classes allow extensive modifications.
-There are two open classes for two-wheel drive: Group 2, for smaller engines (normally aspirated), and Group 5, for bigger engines up to 5100 cc adjusted displacement.
-Open Light is a class for normally aspirated four-wheel drive cars.
+Rally America (RA) recognizes seven classes.
+In Production and Production GT, vehicles conform very closely to stock specifications.
+Production Class cars have a maximum of 2650 cc adjusted displacement.
+“PGT” cars are usually turbocharged and all-wheel drive, with no upper displacement limit.
+In contrast, the three open classes allow extensive modifications.
+There are two open classes for two-wheel drive: Group 2, with a maximum 2400 cc adjusted displacement (no turbos or rotaries), and Group 5, for all engines up to 5100 cc adjusted displacement.
 The fastest class is Open Class, where turbocharged four-wheel drive cars predominate (5100 cc limit).
+The Group N class is for “homologated” cars meeting FIA (world rally coordinating body) specifications.
+The historic class is for vintage rally cars.

-California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by both USAC and NASA.
-However, there are some important differences, especially in the "stock" class.
-The three "open" classes in CRS (CRS Open, CRS-2 and CRS Open Lite) have few limitations and are similar to the open classes inthe RA and NASA rules.
+California Rally Series classes overlap with the classes above since CRS points are earned at events sanctioned by both RA and NASA.
+However, there are some important differences.
+The three open classes in CRS (CRS-2, CRS-5, or Open 4WD) have few limitations.
+CRS-2 and CRS-5 generally include vehicles that fall into both RA Group 2 and Group 5.

-CRS also has a "stock" class which restricts vehicle preparation thereby limiting the cost of vehicle preparation.
-Performance Stock Class is self-policing and self-governing.
+CRS also has two “stock” classes which restrict vehicle preparation thereby limiting the cost of vehicle preparation.
+Both Stock Classes are self-policing and self-governing.
 Performance Stock Class requires cars to be two-wheel drive, with normally aspirated four cylinder engines and a maximum value of $4000.
+CRS GT Class is for four-wheel drive, usually forced-induction vehicles prepared with the same restrictions as Performance Stock class cars except for two important differences.
+First, there is no price limit for the basic vehicle, and second, there is a requirement for a 32 mm inlet restrictor for all turbo or supercharged cars.

-In the CRS Rallycross Championship, two Rally car classes (4WD and 2WD, with rally tires) are recognized.
-In addition there are two "stock" car classes, for cars with limited performance modifications that, in addition, are not running rally tires.
-These classes are Stock 4wd and Stock 2wd.
-Some rallycross events may also add "custom" classes based on the local entry.
+In the CRS Rallycross Championship, four Modified car classes (4WD and 2WD, with and without rally tires) are recognized .
+In addition there are two unique street car classes, for cars without performance modifications that are not running rally tires.
+These classes are Street Stock 4wd and Street Stock 2wd.
+Some Rallycross events also add “custom” classes based on the local entry.

 Racing is expensive - there's no getting around it!
 Given that fact, it is still possible to get more seat time for your dollar behind the wheel of a rally car than in most other forms of motorsport.
 It’s real racing, but in a car you could actually drive to work (and some people do!).
 You can get in a lot of “sideways time” just taking an afternoon off to go testing or practicing – something you certainly can’t do in a regular “race car” (just be sure to block the practice road from civilian traffic!).
 And you may find that having two people on a team means two people are splitting the costs, which can be a big help.
 So what are the expenses?